 Effective pain relief management or various other symptoms management such as vomiting and nausea is very important to patients and their families during palliative care.
 It is important that the patient is as comfortable and relaxed as physically possible and having the right equipment, such as specialist seating, can really help.
 We often associate being in bed with being sick.
 When we can get loved ones up from bed and into a chair which is comfortable, supportive and meets their needs, this can really help with social interaction, keeping spirits up and has a positive effect on mental health as well as physical health.
-Seating Matters chairs have been thoroughly clinically trialled and proven to reduce pressure injuries (bed sores) by 88% which can cause debilitating pain
+Seating Matters chairs have been thoroughly clinically trialled and proven to reduce pressure injuries (bed sores) which can cause debilitating pain

 3. Being Able to Enjoy Their Last Few Days.

 What are the things the patient enjoys most?
 Being outside with the sun shining on their face?
 Listening to their favourite music?
 Talk to the patient and learn what would make them happy in their final days and see if this is something that can be arranged.
 It is always the simple things people seek at this point in their life.

 4. Having Those Close to You Supporting You.

 If patients can be surrounded by their family during their final months/weeks/days it can bring a sense of comfort and fulfilment in their final moments.

 Support for Palliative Care Patients and their Families.

 An important part of palliative or end of life care is providing support for the patient and for their families.

 This support can take on many forms, from emotional support to financial support.
 Mental and physical health and wellbeing are often intricately linked and it’s important that caregivers look after their own health as well as the patient’s.
 It’s also very important for family carers that they have a support network to provide any assistance they need as they go through a tough time caring for their relative and having to make tough decisions.